knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

 ## iOS build (optional)

-1. Xcode must be installed, and for this you need to have a mac laptop
+1. Xcode must be installed, and for this, you need to have a Mac laptop

 2. Add the iOS platform to your Ionic project by running the following commands in your project directory: